Past NIIOC Winners

 2017 - Sebastian Heindl (Germany)

-Sebastian Heindl, aged 19 and a student of Martin Schmeding at the University of Music and Theatre, Leipzig, has won the Senior section of the Northern Ireland International Organ Competition (NIIOC), which took place on Monday 21 August on the Walker organ in St Patrick’s Church of Ireland Cathedral, Armagh.
+Sebastian Heindl, a student of Martin Schmeding at the University of Music and Theatre, Leipzig, has won the Senior section of the Northern Ireland International Organ Competition (NIIOC), which took place on Monday 21 August on the Walker organ in St Patrick’s Church of Ireland Cathedral, Armagh.

 Hiendl is a former chorister of St Thomas Church in Leipzig, where J S Bach was organist.
 He is currently studying for a degree in church music, which includes liturgy, conducting, singing and jazz as well as organ performance.
 Hiendl’s NIIOC recital programme included his own transcription of the ‘Fanfare pour précéder La Péri’ by Paul Dukas, and concluded with the virtuosic Etude Héroique by the contemporary Canadian composer Rachel Laurin.